Health Plan Coordination of Care Requirements

 - The Health Plan enrolled persons who have never contacted their PCP prior to entry into the behavioral health system should be encouraged to seek a baseline medical evaluation.
 The Health Plan enrolled persons should also be prompted to visit their PCP for routine medical examinations annually or more frequently if necessary;

 - Providers should request medical information from the person’s assigned outpatient provider.
 Examples include current diagnosis, medications, pertinent laboratory results, last PCP visit, Early Periodic Screening, Diagnosis and Treatment (EPSDT) screening results and last hospitalization.
-A sample request form that may be utilized for this purpose (see Provider Manual Form 4.3.1, Request for Information from PCP or Medicare Provider which can be obtained by calling the Provider Services Call Center at 866-796-0542).
+A sample request form that may be utilized for this purpose (see Provider Manual Form 4.3.1, Request for Information from PCP or Medicare Provider which can be obtained by calling Customer Services 1-866-796-0542).
 If the PCP does not respond to the request, contact the health plan’s Behavioral Health Coordinator for assistance; and

 13.3.2 Acute Health Plan and Provider Coordinator